widihastomo/okr/replit.md

 ## Changelog
 ```
 Changelog:
 - July 10, 2025.
+Successfully fixed onboarding system by reducing from 10 to 9 steps and resolving critical errors:
+  * Combined onboarding steps 9 and 10 into single "Ringkasan & Reminder" step with comprehensive dashboard
+  * Fixed "MessageSquare is not defined" error by adding missing import in trial-mascot.tsx
+  * Created fix script to update stuck users from step 10 to step 9 in database
+  * Updated virtual assistant messages and mascot missions to reflect 9-step process
+  * Fixed database inconsistency where users were stuck at non-existent step 10
+  * All onboarding validation and navigation logic updated for 9-step workflow
+  * Enhanced final step with detailed summary cards, hierarchy display, and completion guidance
+- July 10, 2025.
 Successfully completed full Indonesian localization of tasks, initiatives, and key results across entire onboarding system:
   * Converted all English terms to Indonesian equivalents in key results options
   * Updated marketing key results: "Mencapai 10,000 pengikut baru di Instagram", "Meningkatkan tingkat pertumbuhan pengikut 15% per bulan", "Mencapai tingkat engagement 8% di semua platform"